Field Roast in Canada, 2013

 Lee spent many childhood summers in Canada with his cousins and grandparents.
 As a distant member of the Molson family, entrepreneurship runs through his blood.
 A childhood tours of the Molson Brewery facility inspired his dream to become a manufacturer, and a conversation with his uncle, former CBC broadcaster Stanley Burke, led him to pursue his passion for working with food in a way that would make a positive social impact.

 Interested in how Buddhist monks developed Mien Ching, or “Buddha’s Food,” which perfectly aligned with their values of kindness to all beings, Lee began experimenting with Mien Ching ingredients.
-His European culinary background and love of strong, bold flavors helped inspire the creation of Field Roast.
+His European culinary background and love of strong, bold flavours helped inspire the creation of Field Roast.

 First and foremost, recognizing the importance of using the highest-quality ingredients, Lee’s search for his key ingredient, wheat protein flour, naturally took him to Red Deer, Alberta in the heart of Canada’s wheat belt.